Western-OC2-Lab/OASW-Concept-Drift-Detection-and-Adaptation/README.md

 # OASW-Concept-Drift-Detection-and-Adaptation

-This is the code for the paper entitiled "**A Lightweight Concept Drift Detection and Adaptation Framework for IoT Data Streams**" accepted in **IEEE Internet of Things Magazine**.
+This is the code for the paper entitled "**A Lightweight Concept Drift Detection and Adaptation Framework for IoT Data Streams**" accepted in **IEEE Internet of Things Magazine**.
 Authors: Li Yang and Abdallah Shami
 Organization: The Optimized Computing and Communications (OC2) Lab, ECE Department, Western University